-If Kozaka extension is greyed out and you can't remove it ("This extension is managed and cannot be removed of disabled") please follow this removal guide - how to remove a managed Google Chrome extension?
+If the Kozaka extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed or disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

 Remove malicious plugins from Mozilla Firefox:

 Click "Tools" (at the top of the window), select "Add-ons".
 Click on "Extensions" and disable this add-on: "Kozaka".